arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Common-Errors-with-Arduino-Cloud-Templates.md

 ## Import Template button disabled {#button-disabled}

-Sometimes the `Import Template` button will be disabled and this could be because you have exceeded your limits of having more than two **Things** connected to the Cloud.
-You can free up a spot by removing one of the **Things**.
+Occasionally, the `Import Template` button might be disabled.
+This could occur if you've surpassed the limit of having more than two **Things** connected to the Cloud.
+To resolve this, simply remove one of the **Things** to free up a spot.

 ![Dialog explaining that the user is over their plan's quota](img/over_quota.png)

-### How to delete "Things"
+### How to delete "Things" from Arduino Cloud

-1. Go to the tab labeled [Things](https://app.arduino.cc/things), it can be found on the sidebar menu to the left.
+1. Navigate to the tab labeled [Things](https://app.arduino.cc/things).
+It can be found on the sidebar menu to the left.

-1. Select the **Things** you want to delete.
+1. Choose and select the **Things** you want to delete.

 1. In the bottom right corner, press the ![Trash Logo](img/Trash-logo.png) logo.